lmmx/facet-spez-span-demos/README.md

 ## v8

-Shows that using an extra layer of `&` indirection allows you to access what's inside the associated type and specialise on it!
-This means that you can still dispatch differently even if it's on an associated type.
+Shows that you cannot actually monomorphise on an associated type...
+Back to the drawing board.

+## v9

+WIP...

 ## Key Concepts